 I did receive a sample bag of the bijoux and a boxed assortment of the mini-mousses.
 If you like chocolate-covered marshmallows you should like these.

-Taking the pieces and presentation together, Läderach pralines are a very attractive alternative to the me-too look, flavors, and packaging of other Belgian and Swiss brands.
+Taking the pieces and presentation together, Läderach pralines are an attractive alternative to the me-too look, flavors, and packaging of other Belgian and Swiss brands.
 While the focus of the samples I received was Valentine’s Day, there is something here for everyone for year-round enjoyment, whether for personal pleasure (with or without sharing and I totally understand if you don’t want to share) or for personal or business gifting.

 In NYC, Läderach has a store on Lexington Ave in the high 50s and is opening a flagship store on 5th Avenue later this Spring.